GeorgiPenchev77/Love-Detector/README.md

 - [Team Members and Contributions](#team-members-and-contributions)

 ## Project Description:
-***The Love Detector*** is an all-in-one integrated system that provides a new and fun approach to the speed-date experience.
+***The Love Detector*** is an all-in-one system that adds a fun twist to speed dating.
+It measures your heartbeat as you engage in conversations guided by questions displayed on the web app screen, suggesting whether there might be a spark with your potential match.
+Before the **"date"** starts, sensors are attached to the users' earlobes, and they are provided with a terminal and a computer with the web app open.
+Following instructions on both the terminal and webpage, users' heartbeats are initially measured individually to establish a baseline.

-The system measures your heartbeat as you engage in conversation with your potential match and suggests whether there seems to be a spark.
+Firstly, the user will follow the instructions on both the ***Wio Seeed Terminal*** and ***Web-Based User Interface***.
+Then, we measure the heartbeats of both users individually to establish a baseline for comparison, with the sensors attached to the users' earlobes.
+During the date, users’ heartbeats are continuously monitored while they read and discuss our thought-provoking questions.
+All of this new data is collected and saved in arrays inside Json files, our server then takes the data from this file and publishes it.
+This act makes it possible to send the data through our MQTT broker, where our terminal is subscribed to the relevant topics.
+This connection between: Server, broker, terminal, allows us to send information seamlessly and effectively.

-Through the use of ***Heart Rate Sensors*** information is conveyed from the ***Wio Seeed Terminal*** to a ***Web-Based User Interface***.
+After careful analysis using a pre-established [***Love Detection Algorithm***](https://git.chalmers.se/courses/dit113/2024/group-4/love-detector/-/wikis/Love-Detector-Algorithm), the results are calculated based on variations and spikes of heartbeat between each user, which provides us with a composite score.
+Both users composite scores are then compared based on how close they are to each other, resulting in a match rating from 1 to 3, indicating the potential strength of the connection: no match, decent match, or absolute match.

-After careful analyzation, results are calculated based on a pre-established [***Love Detection Algorithm***](https://git.chalmers.se/courses/dit113/2024/group-4/love-detector/-/wikis/Love-Detector-Algorithm).
+The results are displayed on the UI, which has its own dedicated page where the user will be able to see a heartbeat graph and some general information about the date.
+On the terminal side of things LEDs will indicate the match level reached by the users.
+By the end of the date, user will gain a better understanding of how their connection is perceived by their hearts, helping them decide their next steps.

 ## Purpose:
 The purpose of our project, ***The Love Detector*** is to create a scientifically driven, analytical tool that assesses the likelyhood of a deeper connection or a so-called **"spark"** between two individuals during a speed-date.
 By combining continious *heartbeat detection*, a rotating *list of questions*, and a special *algorithm*, the project relies on the *physical reactions* our body exerts in moments of excitement,